PowerShell/Community-Blog/Posts/2021/10/crescendo-configuration.md

 functional code (the output handler) from the cmdlet interface code.
 The Crescendo configuration file defines the interfaces of cmdlets that you want Crescendo to create.

-The Crescendo configuration file is a JSON file containing a array of cmdlet definitions.
-JSON provides a expressive, structured syntax for defining the properties of object.
+The Crescendo configuration file is a JSON file containing an array of cmdlet definitions.
+JSON provides an expressive, structured syntax for defining the properties of objects.
 But so does, PowerShell.
 So why use JSON and not a PowerShell data (PSD1) file?
 The answer is simple: schema!
 Unlike PowerShell's PSD1 files, JSON supports a schema.
 Having a schema ensures that the syntax of your definition is correct.
 And with tools like Visual Studio Code (VS Code), the schema provides